 Now that we have a fair understanding of what DSL and cable internet connections are and having a fair analogous situation of these types of internet option, it is now time to jump on to look at differences between the 2 and set our context and priorities correct when there needs to be a decision to be taken between the 2.

 The third genre we would look at is the pricing point which essentially is the first thing one would look at if the pocket is tight!
 This point is again very subjective in nature as it internally depends on other factors like availability of the internet options in the area you live, the provider you are looking for, and whether the demand has already reached saturation.
-But if we need to compare apples to apples considering all external factors to be the same DSL does fare to be less in price than cable connections.
+But if we need to compare apples to apples considering all external factors to be the same, DSL does fare to be less in price than cable connections.

-Last but not the least genre is about the type of environment best suited for the connections.
-In this, if your requirement is about light to medium usage of the internet, with 3 or fewer connections to the internet simultaneously and budget-sensitive mindset then one should surely go for DSL.
+Last but not least, the genre is about the type of environment best suited for the connections.
+In this, if your requirement is about light to medium usage of the internet, with 3 or fewer connections to the internet simultaneously and a budget-sensitive mindset, then one should surely go for DSL.
 But in other cases of heavy internet usage with simultaneous online gaming, backing up huge file to the cloud, big data analytics use cases, and not that budget-sensitive then, Cable is your go-to option.

 Comparison Table of DSL vs Cable